 The Engine house and Maintenance house

-Tour what may well be the last remaining original milk car (800-847) of the D&H era.
+View what may well be the last remaining original milk car (No. 800-847) of the D&H era.

 A golfer?
 Cronin’s Golf Resort is located only 27 minutes away.
-Or you could simply stroll through historic North Creek and visit the quaint shops and enjoy a memorable lunch or dinner and any of the several excellent restaurants in town.
-Festivities start Saturday morning at 10:00 AM (it’s OK to come early) and end Sunday at 3:00 PM.
+Or you could simply stroll through historic North Creek and visit the quaint shops like the Hudson River Trading company and enjoy a memorable lunch or dinner and any of the several excellent restaurants in town.
+Festivities start Saturday morning at 10:00 AM (it’s OK to come early – breakfast with Teddy is at 6:45 AM) and ends Sunday at 3:00 PM.
 Special pricing is available at local motels and restaurants.
-For additional information call 518-251-5842 or contact us, we’ll be lookin for ya!
+Lots of kids activities – Teddy Bear Tea Party, Land of Logic, Garnet Mining and panning for garnet, white water excursions, bike rides, hikes are all available in the area.
+For additional information call 518-251-5842 or contact us, or check out the SNCRR’s web site www.SNCRR.com.
+We’ll be lookin for ya!

 Don’t miss out.
 Plan early to attend.
 We probably won’t sell out but wouldn’t if grand to do so?